 The Wexford was heading south from Fort William/Port Arthur (now Thunder Bay) with a grain cargo and was scheduled to dock in Goderich.
 There are stories about Goderich residents who thought they heard the ship’s whistle.
 However, the vessel was assumed to be making a futile attempt to signal for assistance because it could not discover or maneuver into the harbor under horrific circumstances.

 Wexford’s captain was Collingwood’s newly appointed Frank Bruce Cameron.
 He was just 26 years old, but he came from a family of seamen, so he was an experienced and capable sailor for his age.
 Unfortunately, this was also his first and last voyage as a ship’s master, as he was the most junior captain to perish in the 1913 storm.

 In all, eight ships and 189 lives were lost on Lake Huron.
 For days after 1913, Great Lakes storm relatives of the men who lost their lives patrolled the shore in the hope of finding their bodies.

 After the Great 1913 Storm

 Cities from Port Huron south received the brunt of the lake effect snow.
-Cleveland experienced 17.4 inches of snow falling in 24 hours with a three-day total of 22.2 inches.
+Cleveland experienced 17.4 inches of snow falling in 24 hours, with a three-day total of 22.2 inches.
 The snowstorm paralyzed the city, with nearly all businesses, factories, and schools closed on November 10th.
 Streetcars and trains rolled at a crawl, and roads were impassable.
 Cleveland suffered extensive power, telephone, and telegraph outages have lines snapped with the weight of the snow.
-Snow drifts ranging from 4 to 5 feet were reported from Port Huron, south to Cleveland, Ohio.
+Snow drifts from 4 to 5 feet were reported from Port Huron, south to Cleveland, Ohio.

 Life-Saving Station at Pointe Aux Barques Smashed